jstuder3/yuh_finance_calendar/README.md

  - Get a client_secrets.json file from console.cloud.google.com -> WhateverYouCalledYourProject -> APIs and Services (APIs und Dienste) -> Credentials(?)/Anmeldedaten -> Create OAuth 2.0 key if you're on a new device -> download the json and rename it to client_secrets.json, pull it into the root directory

 ### Now for the fun part:
- - Pull PDFs into /pdfs folder
+ - Pull PDFs into /pdfs folder or specify the pdfs folder in your .env using PDF_PATH=...
  - Run script with `python yuh_to_google_calendar.py`, log in through google stuff, this will generate a `token.json` file
  - Let it run
  - ???